yokolet/transcript-web/README.md

 # English to Katakana Transcription GraphQL Endpoint

-This repository is a GraphQL Endpoint for an Englih to Katakana Transcription developed in another repository, [https://github.com/yokolet/transcript](https://github.com/yokolet/transcript).
+This repository is a GraphQL Endpoint for an English to Katakana Transcription, which is developed in another repository, [https://github.com/yokolet/transcript](https://github.com/yokolet/transcript).
-For a deployment purpose, this repository contains a logic of the English to Katakana transcription.
+For a deployment purpose, this repository contains a logic of the transcription.
 However, the transcription itself is being developed in the other repository.
-For details about transcription itslef, see [transcript](https://github.com/yokolet/transcript) repo.
+For details about how the transcription is made, see [transcript](https://github.com/yokolet/transcript) repo.

-The transcription finds a way to read English words in Japanese style.
+A brief summary of the transcription is a way to read English words in Japanese style.
 The goal is to generate so-called Japanese English sound.
 If the Katakana sounds natrual as Japanese, the result is considered good.
-It is off from a native speaker-ish pronounciation, and not for English study.
+From this purpose, the result is off from a native speaker-ish cool pronounciation.
+This transcription is not for English study.

 ## GraphQL